drchrispinnock/bakingsetup/mondaynet/README.md

 .skipbuild - if this exists, do not attempt to get the tezos software

-.resetnode - if this exists, skip resetting the node directory
+.resetnode - if this exists, reset the node directory

 .resetwallet - if this exists, attempt to move keys from this repos to
 	the client wallet.